Ubertronian04/ID-Assignment-01/README.md

 This project is about creating a personal portfolio website from scratch.
 The website's purpose is to serve as a platform to promote myself and the technical skills I used in the process.
 The contents of the website will cover facts and information about me so that any potential employer that comes across it will understand me better.

+Click [here](https://ubertronian04.github.io/ID-Assignment-01/) to go to my personal portfolio site, or click the link in the "About" section of this respository.

 _This project was done as an assignment for the Interactive Development module in Ngee Ann Polytechnic._

 ## Design Process